ros2/ros2_documentation/source/Governance/How-To-Start-A-Community-Working-Group.rst

    to the Open Robotics / OSRF organization.
 The decision is up to the working group.

 #.
 Now that you have a working group charter, e-mail group, and source
-   repository, you can add all of that information to the :ref:`ROS 2 project governance website <Governance>` by sending a pull request to https://github.com/ros2/ros2_documentation.
+   repository, you can add all of that information to the :doc:`ROS 2 project governance website <../Governance>` by sending a pull request to https://github.com/ros2/ros2_documentation.

 #.
 Now it is time to schedule your first official working group meeting!
 We
    recommend announcing the meeting on ROS Discourse approximately one week